xqwtxon/wlk/README.md

-# Windows License Keys Working for FREE!
+# Windows License Keys Working for FREE! :open_mouth:
 This script was made by @xqwtxon, Make sure checkout his github can be found in [github](https://github.com/xqwtxon). <br>
 Go and checkout his codes for more useful projects on your software!
 Enjoy your licensed windows!